vlcn-io/vlcn-orm/content/docs/schemas.md

 You can describe as much or as little as your data model as you like.
 The more you describe, the more `Aphrodite` can help you.

+From the schema definition, Aphrodite generates `TypeScript` (and eventually other target languages) classes ([[docs/models:models]], [[docs/queries::query builders]], [[docs/mutatations-and-transactions:mutators]]) to interact with your data.

 # Example Schemas

-Schemas are written in a simple DSL.
-This DSL only lets you declare things and not write arbitrary computations.
-The principle behind this is that if something about your data cannot be described declartively, it does not belong in `Aphrodite`.
+Schemas are written in a simple `DSL`.
+This `DSL` only lets you declare things and not write arbitrary computations.
+The principle behind this is that if something about your data cannot be described declartively, it does not belong in the schema.

 ## Node Example (foo.aphro)